- Default events

 - Focus gain

-Remark: A blinking effect may appear if the code for updating the controls is included in this event.
+Remark: If field update code is set in this event, a blinking effect may appear..
 Indeed, the initialization code of controls is run before the update code. | Closing | Executed when closing the window.
-Remarks: - Resuming the input in one of the window controls in this code prevents from closing the window.
+Remarks: - Resuming the input in one of the window controls in this code prevents the window from closing.

 - If the window contains a "Cancel" Button, only the click code of this button is executed when the window is closed.

-| Request for refreshing the display | Used to group the code for updating the window controls: content of controls, state (visible, grayed, etc.), caption to refresh, etc. This event can receive parameters.
+| Request for refreshing the display | Enables you to group together the update code for the window's fields: field content, status (visible, grayed, etc.), label to be updated, etc. This event can receive parameters.
 Simply declare a procedure in the event.
 For example:

-// Request for refreshing the display PROCEDURE AskForRefresh(RefreshType is boolean)
+PROCEDURE AskForRefresh(RefreshType is boolean)

-This event is started upon request by the following functions: When these functions are called, you can specify the value of the parameters expected by the event. | | Run when the user turns the screen around.
-This allows you to reposition the controls when changing the orientation of the screen. | Closing a child window of the window | Run when closing a child window opened from the current window.
+This event is started upon request by the following functions: When these functions are called, you can specify the value of the parameters expected by the event. | | Executed when the user turns the screen around.
+This allows you to reposition the controls when changing the orientation of the screen. | Close a child window of the window | Executed when closing a child window opened from the current window.
 You can: - use the Name property to get the name of the child window that was closed.

 - use the ReturnedValue property to get the return value of the child window.Example: